arjunr2/beanstalk/README.md

 This repo contains all the data and tools needed to process data for Beanstalk

-## Dataset
+## Dataset Structure

+All assets are included as `*.zip` files in releases.
 Our dataset is organized as follows:

 ```sh
 data-raw/